fmillion-mnsu/cis680-s24/SYLLABUS.md

 This course will involve a capstone group project.
 You will work on in small groups of 3-4 students.
 The projects will include analyzing a problem, designing a solution, proposing your solution, and finally implementing your solution in software.

+You will spend the majority of your time in class working on your project.
+I will be available to support you and answer questions you have.
+We will spend a brief amount of time during each class with some lecture or to address questions, concerns and topics of interest to you and the class.
+However, a large portion of your time will be spent in your teams.
+Therefore it is important that you come to class during each session - see the section on [attendance](#attendance-grading) for more details.

 Projects for this course will be business-related problems involving data and databases as well as user interface design.
 You will implement your solution in a programming language or languages selected by your group. **All project plans must receive instructor approval!**

 ## Important Dates